Medically Reviewed By

 Cell Description

-Epithelioid cells have a clearly defined, elongated egg-shape.
+Epithelioid cells have a clearly defined, elongated egg-shape structure.
 They often clump together and have a pink cytoplasm.
-The cells’ visible nuclei make them easily distinguishable.
+The cells’ visible nuclei make them easier to differentiate from healthy cells or sarcomatoid mesothelioma cells.

 Cell Behavior

-These cells divide faster than the other cell types, contributing to faster tumor growth.
-However, the cells stick to each other, which slows metastasis and makes them easier to remove during surgery.
+Epithelioid cells divide at a much faster rate than other cell types, contributing to faster tumor growth.
+However, these cells maintain their cell-to-cell adhesive properties, which reduces the rate of metastasis and makes them easier to remove during surgery.

 What Causes Epithelioid Mesothelioma?

-The human body is made up of four types of cells: epithelial cells, nerve cells, muscle cells and connective tissue cells.
-Epithelial cells are found in the linings of the lungs, abdomen and heart.
+The human body is made up of four types of cells: epithelial cells, nerve cells, muscle cells, and connective tissue cells.
+Epithelial cells are those cells found in the linings of the lungs, abdomen, and heart.
 The lining of these organs is called the mesothelium.

 Mesothelial cells make up the thin linings around the lungs, inside the chest wall and the abdominal cavity, called the mesothelium.